Molten salt: Heat transfer

+Molten-salt reactors are a type of nuclear reactor that uses molten salt(s) as a coolant or as a solvent in which the fissile material is dissolved.
+Experimental salts using lithium can be formed that have a melting point of 116 °C while still having a heat capacity of 1.54 J/(g·K).

+Other uses

-Molten salts have a variety of uses.
-Molten chloride salt mixtures are commonly used as baths in devices called molten salt reactors for various alloy heat treatments, such as annealing and martempering of steel.
+Molten chloride salt mixtures are commonly used as quenching baths for various alloy heat treatments, such as annealing and martempering of steel.
 Cyanide and chloride salt mixtures are used for surface modification of alloys such as carburizing and nitrocarburizing of steel.

 Cryolite (a fluoride salt) is used as a solvent for aluminium oxide in the production of aluminium in the Hall-Héroult process.

 Fluoride, chloride, and hydroxide salts can be used as solvents in pyroprocessing of nuclear fuel.